grame-cncm/faustwebsite/_posts/2016-01-14-controlling-with-midi.markdown

 #### Activating the MIDI interface ####

 For multi-platform support, the MidiUI class uses the [RTMidi](https://www.music.mcgill.ca/~gary/rtmidi/) framework.
+Add the following line into your code to get is compiled:

+    #include "faust/midi/RtMidi.cpp"

 As with other UI objects, MidiUI is to be given as parameter to the dsp **buildUserInterface** method:

     MidiUI midiinterface(name);
     DSP->buildUserInterface(&midiinterface);